LouGel/WhoSignedIt/README.md

 ## Error Handling

-The tool uses `eyre` for user-friendly error handling and `thiserror` for defining error types.
+The tool uses `thiserror` for defining error types.

 ## Extending to Other Blockchains